EmCarlss/UHelsinki_full_stack_open/part0/Sequence_d0.5_spa.md

     participant browser
     participant server

     Note right of browser: Scenario - the user goes to the single page version of the notes app.
+In the SPA only one HTML page is fetched.

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/spa
     activate server